They Move Based on Index Value as It Changes

 Thousands of new Exchange Traded Funds ETFs have been created over the past few years, providing another way to trade stocks for short-term profits.
 All ETFs are based on a group of stocks often called an index.
 Often, the most popular ETF among traders is the DIA or Dow Jones Industrial Average.

-Trading stocks on their earnings release date, can be problematic due to High Frequency Traders interference and front-running tactics that can reverse a stock within a couple of minutes.
-However using an ETF can be far lower risk, with much higher profit potential.
+Trading stocks on their earnings release date can be problematic due to High Frequency Traders HFT interference and front-running tactics that can reverse a stock within a couple of minutes.
+However, using an ETF can be far lower risk, with much higher profit potential.

-However the Volume Indicator and Accum/Dist Large Lot Indicators, reveal that the larger lots are on the buy side and not the sell side.
+However, the stock Volume Indicator and Accum/Dist Large Lot Indicators reveal that the larger lots are on the buy side and not the sell side.
 This indicates an upside energy coming from the underlying index AND from DIA ETF buyers.
 Those buyers are predominantly giant Buy Side Institutions using Dark Pools and Professional Traders.
 This gives you the vital information of where the heaviest concentration of large lot activity is at this moment in time on this ETF chart.

 Martha Stokes CMT

 TechniTrader technical analysis using StockCharts charts, courtesy of StockCharts.com